Vande Bharat Sleeper

-The Vande Bharat sleeper trainset, formerly known as Train 20 is a semi-high-speed, long-distance electric multiple unit (EMU) train, designed to replace the Rajdhani Express.
-It is being developed based on the existing short-distance Vande Bharat trainset, differing in exterior body, sleeping berths, and onboard amenities due to its long-distance service.
+The Vande Bharat Sleeper trainset, formerly known as Train 20, is a semi-high-speed, long-distance electric multiple unit developed for the Vande Bharat Sleeper services of the Indian Railways.
+It was developed by the Integral Coach Factory based on the Vande Bharat trainset, with modifications to the exterior, added sleeping berths, and other amenities to cater to long-distance service.
+Each trainset has sixteen cars, and is capable of accommodating up to 823 passengers in three classes.
+The first prototype was launched in September 2024 and commercial operations began in January 2026.